 Color and Contrast

-Utilizing color and contrast can enhance your text’s overall appearance and readability.
+Utilizing color and contrast can enhance your body text’s overall appearance and readability.
 Take note of what to consider:

 Text Color